Vision (Marvel Cinematic Universe): Sokovia Accords and the Avengers Civil War

-In 2016, Vision phases into Maximoff's bedroom and tells her and Rogers that Stark and Thaddeus Ross have arrived at the Compound.
+In 2016, Vision phases into Wanda's bedroom and tells her and Rogers that Stark and Secretary of State Thaddeus Ross have arrived at the Compound.
 He learns about the Sokovia Accords and agrees with Stark on it, understanding that the United Nations would have control over the Avengers, remarking that the group's existence invites challenge and conflict, which often results in catastrophe.
-Vision is tasked to watch Maximoff, after she is placed on house arrest at the Compound.
+Vision is tasked to watch Wanda, after she is placed on house arrest at the Compound.
 He attempts to make her feel comfortable by cooking her paprikash and they start to form a romantic relationship.
-Later, Vision sees Barton trying to break Maximoff out on Rogers' behalf, but stops him.
-Maximoff interferes and telekinetically pushes Vision beneath the Compound.
-Unharmed, Vision flies to Germany to help stop Rogers' team.
-During the fight, he aims to disable Wilson with an energy beam, but accidentally shoots down and cripples Rhodes, as he was distracted while tending to Maximoff.
-Vision flies back to New York and visits Rhodes in the hospital, before going back to the Compound.
+Later, Vision sees Barton trying to break Wanda out on Rogers' behalf, but stops him.
+Wanda interferes and telekinetically pushes Vision beneath the Compound.
+Unharmed, Vision flies to Germany to help stop Rogers, Wilson, Barton, Scott Lang, and Bucky Barnes.
+While tending to Wanda after the fight, he aims to disable Wilson with an energy beam, but accidentally shoots down and cripples Rhodes.
+Vision flies back to New York and visits Rhodes in the Columbia University Medical Center, before going back to the Compound.

-Infinity War and death
+Infinity War

-In 2018, Vision, now in a romantic relationship with Maximoff, visits her in Edinburgh.
+In 2018, Vision, now in a romantic relationship with Wanda, visits her in Edinburgh.
 However, the Mind Stone begins alerting Vision to an unknown threat before they are ambushed by Corvus Glaive and Proxima Midnight, two of Thanos' children.
 Vision is badly wounded by Glaive's namesake, which limits his powers.
-Glaive and Midnight attempt to remove Vision's Mind Stone, but Maximoff is able to hold them off until the pair are rescued by Rogers, Wilson, and Romanoff and return to the Compound.
-Vision volunteers to kill himself in order to destroy the Stone, but the Avengers refuse and bring him to Wakanda, where Vision is examined by Shuri, who attempts to safely remove the Stone without killing him, with Maximoff standing vigil over the operation.
-When Midnight, Cull Obsidian, and the Outriders attack Wakanda, Maximoff intervenes in the battle, leaving Shuri defenseless to Glaive, who infiltrated the center.
+Glaive and Midnight attempt to remove Vision's Mind Stone, but Wanda is able to hold them off until the pair are rescued by Rogers, Wilson, and Romanoff and return to the Compound.
+Vision volunteers to kill himself in order to destroy the Stone, but the Avengers refuse and bring him to Wakanda, where Vision is examined by Shuri, who attempts to safely remove the Stone without killing him, with Wanda standing vigil over the operation.
+When Midnight, Cull Obsidian, and the Outriders attack Wakanda, Wanda intervenes in the battle, leaving Shuri defenseless to Glaive, who infiltrated the center.
 Vision fights Glaive, and is nearly defeated before being rescued by Rogers.
 Vision in turn saves Rogers, killing Glaive with his own weapon.
-Thanos arrives, and as the Avengers attempt to hold him off, Vision manages to convince Maximoff to destroy the Mind Stone, which she does, at the cost of his life.
+Thanos arrives, and as the Avengers attempt to hold him off, Vision manages to convince Wanda to destroy the Mind Stone, which she does, at the cost of his life.
 However, Thanos uses the Time Stone to reverse the action, allowing him to rip the Mind Stone out of Vision's head.
-Sometime after, Vision's body is taken into S.W.O.R.D.'s custody.